dsrao711/DSA-Together-HacktoberFest/README.md

-# python-data-structures
+# Python data Structures
-## Set of basic ,easy ,difficult problems from Geeks for Geeks
+## Set of basic ,easy ,difficult problems from Geeks for Geeks and LeetCode